Home/Legumes/Anasazi Beans

 Frequently Asked Questions (FAQ)

-Anasazi speckled beans are a heritage variety of common beans known for their distinctive speckled appearance and sweet, nutty flavor.
+Anasazi beans are a type of heirloom bean known for their unique speckled appearance and sweet, nutty flavor.

 Rinse and soak the beans overnight, then boil them in fresh water for about 1-1.5 hours until tender.

-They are high in protein, fiber, and essential minerals, making them a nutritious food choice.
+Yes, they are high in protein, fiber, and essential nutrients, making them a healthy addition to any diet.

 Store them in a cool, dry place in an airtight container to maintain freshness.

-What dishes can I make with Anasazi speckled beans?
+What dishes can I make with Anasazi beans?

-They can be used in soups, stews, salads, and even as a filling for tacos or burritos.
+They can be used in soups, stews, salads, and as a side dish.